CPAP vs BiPAP: Understanding the Differences

 CPAP (Continuous Positive Airway Pressure) is the most commonly prescribed therapy for obstructive sleep apnea.
 It’s the machine I use.

-CPAP machines deliver a constant, steady stream of air through a mask, which keeps your airway open throughout the night.
-The goal is to prevent your airway from collapsing, reducing apneas (pauses in breathing) and ensuring that your body receives adequate oxygen.
+CPAP machines deliver a constant, steady stream of air through a mask, keeping your airway open throughout the night.
+The goal is to prevent your airway from collapsing, reduce apneas (pauses in breathing), and ensure that your body receives adequate oxygen.

 How CPAP Works: